RHIT-CSSE/csse220/Homework/IntroToUnitTesting/README.md

 You must create at least THREE different examples (provide comments justifying why they are different) for each method you are testing.
-These test cases must be placed in a file called TestThisClassTest.java can be run by JUnit just like past examplesyou have used in class.
+These test cases must be placed in a file called TestThisClassTest.java that can be run by JUnit just like past examplesyou have used in class.